For most e-commerce websites, only 1.82% of visitors convert on the first visit. For the other 98% of users who don’t convert, there’s retargeting.

 🆚 What’s the difference between retargeting and remarketing? 🆚

-Many people use these terms interchangeably but they are different marketing strategies.
-Retargeting campaigns utilize cookies to place ads in front of your prospects while remarketing campaigns have a broader scope and collect and send email addresses to re-engage customers.
+Retargeting campaigns utilize cookies to place ads in front of your prospects, while remarketing campaigns have a broader scope and collect and send email addresses to re-engage customers.

 There are two main types of retargeting: pixel-based and list-based.